open-contracting-extensions/ocds_bid_extension/README.md

   * `Award.relatedBids`
   * `Contract.relatedBids`
 * Deprecate the `Award.relatedBid` field
-* Add guidance on correcting bid values
+* Add guidance:
-* Rename the `BidStatistic` definition to `Statistic`, and remove bid-specific language from its fields' descriptions
-* Rename the `bidStatistics.csv` codelist to `statistic.csv`
+  * Correct a bid's value
+  * Bids submitted for multiple lots
 * Add codes to `statistic.csv`:
   * 'microBids'
   * 'smallBids'
   * 'mediumBids'
   * 'disqualifiedBids'
 * Update and clarify `Statistic.value` field description
-* Add guidance on dividing bids for multiple lots
+* Rename the `BidStatistic` definition to `Statistic`, and remove bid-specific language from its fields' descriptions
+* Rename the `bidStatistics.csv` codelist to `statistic.csv`

 ### v1.1.5